AMICO galaxy clusters in KiDS-1000: Splashback radius from weak lensing and cluster-galaxy correlation function: Measurements

-The projected cluster-galaxy correlation function, denoted as $w_{\rm cg}$, in the $p$th bin of intrinsic richness, $\Delta\lambda^*_{{\rm ob},p}$, and in the $q$th bin of cluster redshift, $\Delta z_{{\rm ob},q}$, is measured using the Landy-Szalay estimator \citep{Landy1993}, expressed as follows:
+The projected cluster--galaxy correlation function, denoted as $w_{\rm cg}$, in the $p$th bin of intrinsic richness, $\Delta\lambda^*_{{\rm ob},p}$, and in the $q$th bin of cluster redshift, $\Delta z_{{\rm ob},q}$, is measured using the Landy-Szalay estimator \citep{Landy1993}, expressed as follows: